 4. Meet On Your Own Turf

-When you meet at a location that you are comfortable at, you are in control of all of the variables, including how you present yourself to potential clients.
-The photography duo use their living room as a studio and meeting place, adding details that match their personal style and brand.
+When you meet at a location that you are comfortable with, you are in control of all of the variables, including how you present yourself to potential clients.
+The photography duo uses their living room as a studio and meeting place, adding details that match their personal style and brand.
 Inviting clients to spend time in a place where you are comfortable at will increase your confidence and allow you to make decisions that help grow your business.

 Tip: If you do not have room in your home, see if you can connect with another photographer or local vendor to rent out a space.

 A La Carte pricing provides you with the opportunity to individually price each service you offer and allows clients to decide exactly which services they want.
 This allows clients to have customized packages, as well as know exactly what they are paying for.
 With this pricing model, clients can end up building custom packages that are more expensive than what your set package prices may have been.

 Justin and Mary share their success with A La Carte pricing:

 “Not only were we getting clients in the door, not only were we booking 90-95% of them, but once they had made the choice to book us, fell into this ‘may as well’ mentality.
 They figured if they were going to hire us, they may as well add on an album and extra hours of coverage.
 By the time they were done, they were building packages that were as big, or bigger, as when we had set packages.”